 A Student Initiated Course (SIC) focused on iOS development for mHealth projects targeted towards students who want to gain valuable mobile development for applications in healthcare, and work on related projects in conjunction with academic + industry sponsors for an entire quarter.

 An open roundtable discussion to introduce and expose students to areas in health care.
 We put industry leaders together with a diverse group of students with different perspectives to health care.
 Rather than having a speaker and an audience, these think-tanks are set up to foster an open conversation for people to learn and explore a space collaboratively.

-On-Campus Initiatives (OCI) is our powerhouse for rapid experimentation of a broad spectrum of initiatives, ranging from casual 1-1 meetups to campus-wide ethics debates.
-OCI holds the key responsibility for connecting students across different disciplines - technical and nontechnical - and introducing them to learning opportunities at the intersection of healthcare and technology.
+Blueprint is our powerhouse for rapid experimentation of a broad spectrum of initiatives, ranging from casual 1-1 meetups to campus-wide ethics debates.
+Blueprint holds the key responsibility for connecting students across different disciplines - technical and nontechnical - and introducing them to learning opportunities at the intersection of healthcare and technology.